About our Bees

 Our "Connecticut Carniolan" queens are grafted from winter proven, instrumentally inseminated Carniolan breeder stock.
-Since we started raising queens in 2006, we have used breeder stock primarily from Sue Cobey’s New World Carniolan line.
-The last couple of years we have added breeder stock from VP Queen Bee’s Spartan line.
+Since we started raising queens in 2006, we have used breeder stock from Sue Cobey’s New World Carniolan line, Latshaw Apiaries Carniolan line, and VP Queen Bee's Spartan Line.
 Each year our breeder stock is tested through a winter prior to grafting.

 The ultimate goal of our breeding program is to produce stock that performs well in Northern climates.
 Our emphasis is on quality not quantity throughout the entire queen rearing process.
 Scientific studies have shown that there is a direct correlation between how long a queen is allowed to lay in her mating nuc prior to being caged, and her ultimate performance for the customer.
 The majority of queen issues can be eliminated by simply allowing the queen to lay eggs until the capped brood stage.
 Queen longevity and acceptance rates all increase.
 For more information: Buying Queen Bees , Introduction and early performance of queen bees

 An essential part of our business is raising queens and nucleus colonies during the summer months.
 We feel that the Carniolan strain of the European honeybee is best suited for our needs because of its winter hardiness, hygienic behavior, gentle disposition, overall fecundity, and large honey crops.
 These overwintered queens in nucleus colonies are the backbone of our apiaries, providing the needed stability for sustainable beekeeping.

 All of our queens are guaranteed to lay worker brood.
 We do not use antibiotics as a prophylactic control for American Foul Brood or Nosema.
 Since we started raising our own queens, chalkbrood has become a non-issue.